Better for Homeowners,

 How We Build

-- A building produces as much energy as it consumes annually.
+- A net-zero building produces as much energy as it consumes annually.
+Our net-zero homes average $12/month in energy bills.

 Net Zero Ready

-- A building has minimized energy consumption and is wired for solar.
-On average, our energy modelling shows our homes using around 8kWh annually, while the Oregon average is 12kWh.
+- A net-zero ready building has minimized energy consumption and is wired for solar.
+On average, our energy modeling shows our homes using around 8,000kWh annually, while the Oregon average is 12,000kWh.
 We prewire for solar, so that if funding becomes available, the homes can upgrade and become net zero.

-- A building has minimized energy consumption and has installed a solar system that covers half of the homes annual consumption.
-Sometimes we receive funding that does not cover a fully net zero system, but any amount of solar makes a big difference for homeowners and the environment.
+- A half net-zero building has minimized energy consumption and has a solar system that produces half of the home’s annual electricity needs.
+Sometimes we receive funding that does not cover a fully net-zero system, but any amount of solar makes a big difference for homeowners and the environment.
+Our half net-zero homes average $35/month in energy bills.

 Go Zero Tour – Quince Townhomes